SoftwareEngineeringToolDemos/FSE-2014-TSmart/build-vm/README.md

 4. Install VirtualBox
 5. Download all files from [build-vm](https://github.com/SoftwareEngineeringToolDemos/ICSE-2013-JITTAC/tree/master/build-vm) to local machine.
 6. Open a command line/teminal window and go to build-vm folder
-7. Run "__vagrant up__"
+7. Run "__vagrant up --provision__"

 __Note:__ Vagrant will take some time to come up and it will install the necessary softwares.
 Please wait til it has finished installing.
+After the first bootup, the VM will ask for password.
+Do not enter anything and let the script do its work in background.
+The VM will reboot once and next time it will not ask for password.
+It may show a window related to key activation.
+Please click on close (the cross on top right side of the window).
+The desktop and the tool will automatically come up.

 __Verification:__

 1. Open terminal in Virtalbox gui
 2. Click on windows button ( bottom left ) and click "About Java".
-3. Click on the TSmart-Edola excecutable to run the tool.
+3. Click on the Shortcut.bat on the desktop or the TSmart-Edola excecutable (C:\Users\vagrant\Desktop\TSmart\Edola\EdolaModelingPlatform.exe) to run the tool.